wyrwat/ai-enhanced-cicd/presentation/01-AI-Code-Review.md

 # 🤖 AI Code Review

 ## What is it?
-AI-powered code review tool that uses Google Gemini AI to analyze your code and catch issues that are easy to miss in manual reviews.
-It looks at actual code files, understands the context, and points out specific problems with exact file and line numbers - like having a senior developer review every PR instantly.
+AI-powered code review tool that automatically analyzes your code when you create or update a Pull Request.

+**When it runs:**
+- Automatically triggers on every Pull Request (when opened, updated, or reopened)
+- Runs in GitHub Actions workflow: `.github/workflows/ai-code-review.yml`

+**What it does:**
+1. **Reads your changed files** - Gets the list of files you modified in the PR
+2. **Sends code to Gemini AI** - Analyzes the actual code content with line numbers
+3. **Finds specific issues** - Identifies security vulnerabilities, performance problems, and code quality issues with exact file paths and line numbers
+4. **Posts review comment** - Automatically adds a detailed review comment on your PR with categorized findings

+**Example flow:**
+- You push code to a branch and create a PR
+- GitHub Actions automatically triggers the AI Code Review job
+- AI analyzes `src/user-service.ts` and finds: "Line 15: eval() usage - security risk"
+- A comment appears on your PR with all findings organized by category (Security, Performance, Code Quality)

 ## Why use it?